YouCanCallMeMatt/ai-expense-pipeline/README.md

 ### 7. Hugging Face Authentication

 Log in to your Hugging Face account from your terminal.
-This is required to download the pre-trained Llama 3 model.
+This is required to download the pre-trained models.

 ```bash
 huggingface-cli login